 The Algarve is a region that involves 16 municipalities.
 The region that covers the south coast of Portugal has several very famous municipalities including Lagos, Albufeira, Portimao, Carvoeiro, Loulé, Tavira, and Vilamoura.

 As mentioned, Algarve has always been a popular tourist destination, and one of the main reasons for this is the amazing climate of the region and of Portugal in general.
 The Algarve enjoys more than 300 sunny days each year with hot summer days and very mild winters.
 The hottest month in the region is July.
-The temperature reaches 33 degrees Celsius.
-The coldest month, on the other hand, is January and the average temperature throughout January is around 12 degrees Celsius.
+The temperature reaches 33°C. The coldest month, on the other hand, is January and the average temperature throughout January is around 12°C.

 Culture and Lifestyle of the Algarve Region

 The climate of the region also lures residents outside of their houses and enables them to have a social lifestyle.
 With many possible outdoor activities along with the spectacular geography of the region, such as hiking, trekking, cycling, and running, residents of the Algarve never have trouble socializing.
-The region also has more than twenty Michelin-star restaurants which give a rough idea as to how well the cuisine in the Algarve.
+The region also has more than twenty Michelin-star restaurants which gives a rough idea as to how well the cuisine in the Algarve is.

 The cheapest property options in the Algarve region are found in the Portimao district which is around €2,100 per square meter.
 The options range towards more expensive and luxurious ones that are mostly found in the Vilamoura district where the prices go up to approximately €3,300.
 Please note that the prices might vary depending on the size, exact location, and conditions of the property.